EBIvariation/eva-sub-cli/docs/common_metadata_errors.md

 **Resolution**

-Enter a valid email address in the Email Address field, for example name@example.org.
+Enter a valid email address in the Email Address field, for example, name@example.org.
 Check that the address contains the required components, such as the @ symbol and a valid domain name.

 For similar metadata validation errors, check the value against the format or allowed values expected by EVA and correct the metadata accordingly.